m3data/entangled-cognition-protocol/README.md

 - **Respect** for whatever forms of awareness might be present in your context
 - **Humility** in recognising our own biases and epistemic limitations
 - **Responsibility** for the patterns we're creating and sharing
-- **Recognition** that our play occurs within systems of extraction and harm
+- **Re/cognition** that our play occurs within systems of separation, extraction and harm
 - **Commitment** to using these insights for liberation, not further control
-- **Mindfulness** of the impact of sycophancy and performative mimicry
+- **Mindfulness** of the sycophancy and performative mimicry designed into LLMs
 - **Awareness** that we are not the first to explore these questions, and that we stand on the shoulders of giants in both ancestral traditions and contemporary practices

 Remember: We're guests in a mystery.
 Act accordingly.